couchbaselabs/tuqtng/docs/n1ql-v1.md

 ### Four-valued logic

-In UNQL boolean propositions could evaluate to NULL or MISSING.
+In N1QL boolean propositions could evaluate to NULL or MISSING.
 The following table describes how these values relate to the logical operators:

 <table>
   <tr>